JSON-LD for SEO: The Guide to Structured Data

 What if I have multiple authors?

-Is the FAQ schedule still useful?
+Is FAQ schema still useful?

-How many Things in about is ideal?
+How many 'Things' in 'about' is ideal?

 What is the difference between WebPage and Article?